 10. Avoid clothes that need ironing or dry cleaning

-Nowadays, there are so many great clothing options that don’t need to be ironed or dry cleaned.
-Read the tag before you buy and make sure it’s machine washable.
+Nowadays, there are so many great clothing options that don’t need to be ironed or dry-cleaned.
+Read the tag before you buy it, and make sure it’s machine washable.
 You’ll save time and money!

 11. Presort laundry (lights/darks)